vikranthkongara/intro-to-declarative-pipeline/Exercise-03.md

 2. Click on **New Organization**
 3. Fill in the **Organization Name**, **Billing Email**, and click on **Create Organization**

-Now lets fork the repo into the new organization:
+Now lets fork the repo into the new organization you just created:

 1. Navigate to the rest server application we are going to work with: https://github.com/PipelineHandsOn/sample-rest-server
 2. Click on **Fork**